ferrocene/ferrocene/src/entities-and-resolution.rst

 :dp:`fls_4hulwazdu20i`
 A :t:`dereference type chain` is a sequence of :t:`[dereference type]s`.
-A :t:`dereference type chain` with an initial :t:`dereference type`.
+A :t:`dereference type chain` starts with an initial :t:`dereference type`.
 From then on, the :t:`dereference type chain` continues as follows:

 * :dp:`fls_ptocwx5p25lj`
   If the previous :t:`dereference type` is a :t:`reference type`, then the